-- Once a new ticket enters the customer support platform (CSP), the back-end service collects all relevant features of the ticket.
+- Once a new ticket enters the customer support platform (CSP), a back-end service collects all relevant features of the ticket.

 - The model predicts scores for each possible solution.

-- The back-end service receives the predictions and scores and saves them to a schema-less data store.
+- The back-end service receives the predictions/scores and saves them to a schema-less data store.

 - Once an agent opens a given ticket, the front-end service triggers the back-end service to check if there are any updates to the ticket.
 If there are no updates, the back-end service will retrieve the saved predictions; if there are updates, it will fetch the updated features and go through steps 2-4 again.

 - The back-end service returns the list of solutions ranked by the predicted score to the frontend.

 - The top three ranked solutions are suggested to agents; from there, agents make a selection and resolve the support ticket.

 Overview of NLP Pipeline used by Uber

 The NLP Pipeline used by Uber goes through five major stages: